jabelone/grandstreamClickToCall/README.md

 This entire project is open source.
 It's available under the GNU GPL v3 or later license.
 Basically, this means you can use it for whatever you want as long as you release any modifications under the same license.  (and so forth)  See the LICENSE.md file for more info.

 # Contributions
 If you want a new feature make an issue and I'll try to get aroud to adding it if it's possible.
-If you want to change/add something yourself go for it!
+If you really want to change/add something yourself go for it!
 Make a pull request and I'll have a look at and approve/decline any changes.
+Make sure it has been thoroughly tested and your code follows the same style/structure as the project.